Must-Have Travel Accessories for Long Flights

 A solid pair of travel compression socks can be preventative for post-flight swelling as well.
 Becca tried a pair during our flight from New York to Vancouver.
 She thought they were so comfy.

-They’re also ideal if you’re doing something like traveling while pregnant, like Becca was.
+Becca also took them as one of her essentials for flying while pregnant.
 See more ideas at our list of the best socks for travel.

 Merino Wool Travel Hoodie